oneapi-src/level-zero-spec/scripts/tools/SYSMAN.md

 the property faster than this rate, but it is unlikely that the new value will take effect immediately.
 If hardware changes immediately when a new property value is written, we say that the update interval is 0.
 If the property will only react to a new value after 1 millisecond, we say that the update interval is 1 millisecond.

-Software can determine the minimum sample and update intervals for each property by using the function ::{t}SysmanGetPropertyInfo().
+Software can determine the minimum sample and update intervals for each property by using the function ::${t}SysmanGetPropertyInfo().
 The example below shows how to determine these intervals for frequency control and monitoring the resolved frequency:

 ```c